 In the George Washington University electrical engineering master’s program, you’ll gain a competitive advantage through honing your technical, business and communication skills.
-Our program teaches you to effectively apply your knowledge of science and mathematics to solve urgent problems and plan for future needs.
+Our program teaches you to effectively apply your knowledge of STEM disciplines to solve urgent problems and plan for future needs.
 You can complete the entire electrical engineering degree online in a focus area that is in high demand.

 Our online electrical engineering master’s program prepares students to take charge of complex projects and lead multi-disciplinary teams.
 They become experts in essential engineering principles and learn the cutting-edge techniques needed to design and implement electrical systems in a rapidly advancing environment.
 GW offers two focus areas in this degree: electrical power and energy and communications and networks.

 Electrical engineers drive major advances in a wide range of industries, making our world of constantly evolving technology possible.
 These professionals design essential systems, supervise manufacturing processes and design infrastructure.
 Graduates with an electrical engineering degree from GW are ready to work at the forefront of today’s technological leaps and adapt to new breakthroughs.

 Ideal candidates for the M.S. in Electrical Engineering program will meet the following requirements:

 - Hold a bachelor’s degree in engineering, computer science (B.S.), mathematics, physics, or closely related field from an accredited institution.